-- The District received \$1,200,626 from the State Property Tax Relief Fund for the year ended June 30, 2022 which provided \$220.08 in property tax relief.
-The District is scheduled to receive \$1,508,059 during fiscal year ending June 30, 2023 which will provide \$282.08 in property tax relief in 2022-23. - As legislated by Act 1 of the 2006 Special Session of the Legislature, each September the Pennsylvania Department of Education (PDE) issues the base index for the subsequent fiscal year school budget.
+- O The District received \$1,508,059 from the State Property Tax Relief Fund for the year ended June 30, 2023 which provided \$282.08 in property tax relief.
+The District is scheduled to receive \$1,511,083 during fiscal year ending June 30, 2024 which will provide \$287.83 in property tax relief in 2023-24. - As legislated by Act 1 of the 2006 Special Session of the Legislature, each September the Pennsylvania Department of Education (PDE) issues the base index for the subsequent fiscal year school budget.
 This index is used to determine the allowable increase for millage on real estate taxes.
-Because Muhlenberg School District has a market value/personal income aid ratio (MV/PI) greater than .4000, the base index may be adjusted upward by multiplying the base index by the sum of 0.75 + MV/PI. - The State's base index for the 2021-22 budget was 3.0% and the District's MV/PI aid ratio was 0.6558.
-The District's adjusted index permitted a 4.2% millage increase in real estate taxes and the District increased the real estate tax rate by .75 mills or 2.44%.. - The State's base index for the 2022-23 budget was 3.4% and the District's MV/PI aid ratio was 0.6609.
-The District's adjusted index permitted a 4.8% millage increase in real estate taxes and the District increased the real estate tax rate by .75 mills or 2.38%.
+Because Muhlenberg School District has a market value/personal income aid ratio (MV/PI) greater than .4000, the base index may be adjusted upward by multiplying the base index by the sum of 0.75 + MV/PI. - O The State's base index for the 2022-23 budget was 3.4% and the District's MV/PI aid ratio was 0.6609.
+The District's adjusted index permitted a 4.8% millage increase in real estate taxes and the District increased the real estate tax rate by .75 mills or 2.38%. - O The State's base index for the 2023-24 budget was 4.1% and the District's MV/PI aid ratio was 0.6721.
+The District's adjusted index permitted a 5.8% millage increase in real estate taxes and the District increased the real estate tax rate by 1.869 mills or 5.8%.

-• Since 2011-12, the District's total taxable assessment has decreased \$8,220,500.
-Much of the decrease is attributable to the Reading Mall LLC (Fairgrounds) reassessment along with net changes for new properties, revitalized properties, and other assessment reductions.
-Despite some new residential and commercial growth, the District's tax base increased only marginally during the year due to the rising number of successful assessment appeals filed by large commercial and industrial tax payers.
-The total taxable assessment increase from the prior year was \$2.9M.
+• Over a period of 6 years from 2012 to 2018 the District experienced a decline of \$15M in its total taxable assessment.
+Five years later, in 2023, the District's tax base has only now recovered to the level it was at in 2012.
+Despite continued commercial, industrial and residential growth, the recovery is slow, due to the rising number of successful assessment appeals filed by large commercial and industrial tax payers.
 There are numerous assessments currently under appeal which could result in future reductions to the District's taxable assessment.
-Conversely, the District currently has (3) commercial properties in an approved tax abatement program (LERTA).
-The total anticipated increase in assessed value for these (3) properties will be approximately \$14,649,200 over the next 8 to 10 years.
-The District approved a fourth LERTA property whose tax abatement begins in the 2022/2023 year with a year one tax exempt value of \$7,136,000.
+Conversely, the District currently has (4) commercial properties in an approved tax abatement program (LERTA).
+The total anticipated increase in assessed value for these (4) properties will be approximately \$26,099,400 over the next 7 to 10 years.